 We were always told at school how he thoughtfully asked his Roman persecutors for a different shaped cross from the one that had been used for his colleague, hence this type of diagonal cross is now associated with him.

 I suppose part of the function of that tale is to make something noble out of an act of brutality.
 It kind of comes with the territory of being a saint, I suppose.

 The Legend Of The Saltire

-Aside from the story of the diagonal cross, various legends also surround the linkage of the cross to the Scotland flag.
+Aside from the story of the diagonal cross, various legends also surround the linkage of the cross to Scotland’s own iconic flag.

 The cult of St Andrew was focused on the town of St Andrews because, fable has it, the keeper of his venerated bones at Patras, a certain St Regulus (or Rule), had a vision to hide some of the relics and await further communications.

 So Regulus had another other-worldly communication: this time an instruction to take the relics aboard ship and wherever he was shipwrecked, that’s where he had to found a church.

-Lo, this all came to pass at St Andrews.
+Lo, this all came to pass at St Andrews in Scotland.
 Pilgrims came from miles around thereafter…(I have a bad feeling I’m telescoping this a little.)